 So many factors come into play when you are trying to stylize and optimize your living room.
 Spending a little time thinking things through can help ensure that you will love yours for years to come.
-Many people get stumped when trying chose between a sofa and a sectional.
+Many people get stumped when trying to choose between a sectional vs. a sofa.

 What’s Your Style?

-First consider if you prefer the look of sofa or sectional better.
+First, consider if you prefer the look of sofa or sectional better.
 With sectionals, many people either love ’em or hate ’em.
-Though either can be found stylized to match beautifully with your preferred décor; sofas can be used more formally, sectionals tend make a space feel more casual and cozy.
+Though either can be found stylized to match beautifully with your preferred décor; sofas can be used more formally, sectionals tend to make a space feel more casual and cozy.
 If the area allows, sofas with accompanying loveseat or chairs will make a room look more open, less crowded and likely bigger.
-Sectionals anchor and fill the space visually, making the room look less open, more comfy.
+Sectionals anchor and fill the space visually, making the room look less open, comfier.